-The Exit Planning Process: Maximizing the Value of the Business
+The Business Transition Planning Process: Maximizing the Value of the Business

-Exit planning is usually thought of as a standalone event, but to be effective at transitioning and exiting a business, it requires an ongoing process.
+Business transition planning is usually thought of as a standalone event, but to be effective at transitioning a business, it requires an ongoing process.
 Creating a master plan and structuring all goals, tasks, and objectives around this single strategy will ensure a successful transition.
 The plan can be broken down into three equally weighted categories:

 - Maximize the value of the business

 - Ensure the owner is personally and financially prepared

 - Ensure the owner has planned for the third act of their life